Homepage

 Tao House--photo by Eric Fraisher Hayes

-I am thrilled to announce the imminent publication of my book on how, when, why Eugene O'Neill's Long Day's Journey Into Night came to be written in California at a place called Tao House.
-Anthem Press will publish the book in July.
+I am thrilled to announce the publication of my book on how, when, why Eugene O'Neill's Long Day's Journey Into Night came to be written in California at a place called Tao House.
+Anthem Press is the publisher, and the book was released September 3, 2024.

 Here is some information about the book: